When it comes to popularity, you’ll find a good number of brands offering a wide range of cooling solutions. NZXT and Noctua belong to the top class.

 Therefore, for high-end functions, the NZXT Kraken Z63 as a liquid cooler is a clear winner.

-Check out the comparison between NZXT Kraken Z63 & Corsair iCUE H115i Elite Capellix.
+Also, check out the comparison between NZXT Kraken Z63 & Corsair iCUE H115i Elite Capellix.

 For a moment, let’s not consider the performance level of the separate coolers.